ransome1/sleek/README.md

 ### 👩🏾‍💻 This project needs your support

-sleek's backlog is becoming increasingly populated, yet our capacity remains limited.
+sleek's backlog is becoming increasingly populated, yet our capacity is limited.
 If you are skilled in `React`, `TypeScript`, `Electron`, or `Jest/Playwright` you can support this project.
+We need to continue refactoring the code, build reliable test coverage, and reduce bugs.
 Here you'll find our backlog: https://github.com/users/ransome1/projects/3.
 For those interested, [we've updated our contribution guidelines](https://github.com/ransome1/sleek/wiki/Contributing-Guidelines).
 The `develop` branch reflects the most recent progress.

 ### Get sleek from Apple Mac App Store